WenyueYang433/MIE1624_CHATBOT/README.md

 # Group 7 Chatbot
-An AI web chatbot system built with a Node.js frontend server and a Python backend.
+An AI web chatbot system.
-The project supports local document retrieval, optional web search, multi-agent assistance and text-to-speech output.

 ## Project Overview

-This project is a web-based chatbot designed to answer user questions by combining:
+This project is a web-based chatbot designed to answer user questions through a combination of local document retrieval, optional web search, and LLM-based response generation.
+It also supports optional text-to-speech output and provides a simple browser-based frontend for user interaction.

-- Multi-Agent Cooperation [1]
-- Local document retrieval with FAISS [2]
+The system adopts a lightweight multi-agent-inspired design.
+Local document retrieval and optional web retrieval act as parallel research components, while an analysis component synthesizes the collected evidence into the final response.
+A Node.js server is used to serve the frontend and forward chat requests, while a Flask backend handles retrieval and response generation.

+## Features

+- Chat interface in browser
-- LLM-based response generation
+- Retrieval-augmented generation (RAG) from local files [2]
+- FAISS vector index for efficient semantic search
-- Optional web search  [2]
+- Optional web retrieval for supplementary information [2]
+- Lightweight multi-agent-inspired workflow [1]
-- Optional text-to-speech (TTS)
+- Optional text-to-speech output using the OpenAI audio API
-- A simple browser-based frontend
 - There is an implicit internal iteration feature that requires modifying the max_iter parameter in the chatbot.py file.
 [3]

-The system uses a **Node.js server** to serve the frontend and forward chat requests, while a **Flask backend** handles retrieval and response generation.

-## Features

-- Chat interface in browser
+-
-- Retrieval-augmented generation from local files
-- FAISS vector index for efficient document search
+## Tech Stack

+- Frontend: HTML, CSS, JavaScript
+- Frontend server: Node.js
+- Backend API: Flask
+- LLM orchestration: CrewAI
+- Vector retrieval: LangChain + FAISS
+- Embeddings: OpenAI Embeddings
-- Optional web information retrieval
+- Optional web search: DuckDuckGo Search (ddgs)
-- Optional text-to-speech output using OpenAI audio API
+- Optional speech output: OpenAI Audio API
-- Deployable on Google Cloud Run

-## Project Structure

 ## Project Structure